audiomuze/tagminder/README.md

 ## USAGE:

-At present tags2db.py must be started in the root of the directory tree you intend to import.
-I strongly suggest writing the SQLite database to /tmp as its 'alib' table is dynamically modified every time a new tag is encountered when the tags are being imported from audio files.
+I strongly suggest writing the SQLite database to /tmp as its 'alib' table is dynamically modified every time a new tag is encountered when tags are being imported from audio files.

 It'll work on physical disk, but it'll take longer.
 It'll also trigger a lot of writes whilst ingesting metadata and dynamically altering the table to ingest new tags, so you probably want to avoid hammering a SSD by ensuring that you're not writing the database directly to SSD.
 Use /tmp!

-First import tags from your files into a nominated database (don't forget the '.' at the end, it denotes the current directory):
+First import tags from your files into a nominated database:

 ```
 cd /root_folder_you_want_to_import_tags_from
-python /path.to/puddletag/tags2db.py import /tmp/x.db .
+python /path.to/puddletag/tags2db.py import /tmp/dbname.db /path/to/import/from
 ```
 Let that run - it'll take a while to ingest tags from your library, writing each file's metadata to a table called 'alib'

 Run tagminder.py against the same database:

 ```
-python ~/tagminder.py /tmp/x.db
+python ~/tagminder.py /tmp/dbname.db
 ```

 It'll report its workings and stats as it goes.